Lola (2024 film): Reception

-The Guardian described Lola as "poverty porn - the exploitation of the conditions of poverty for entertainment and artistic recognition" adding that "Lola, whose protagonist careens from one traumatic experience to the next, doesn’t explore hardship – it exploits it."
+Kady Ruth Ashcraft of The Guardian described Lola as "poverty porn – the exploitation of the conditions of poverty for entertainment and artistic recognition" adding that "Lola, whose protagonist careens from one traumatic experience to the next, doesn’t explore hardship – it exploits it."

+Medium said, "The movie attempts to give you a wholesome ride to gritty realism but falls flat, instead looking like an Euphoria and 13 Reasons Why knockoff gone wrong."